Here are her responses:

 What’s the difference between mediation and arbitration?

 In mediation, as the mediator, I am a neutral third party who helps the parties reach an agreement.
 This requires compromise and each party moving away from their preferred positions and towards one another.
 Basically, I help figure out a solution.
-When I am the arbitrator, I make a decision and resolve the problem based on the information provided.
+In arbitration, as the arbitrator, I make a decision and resolve the problem based on the information provided.

 Do I have to be in the same room as the opposing party?